wangyoucao577/modern-cpp/effective-modern-cpp/item-15-use-constexpr-whenever-possible/README.md

 - Both `constexpr` objects and `constexpr` functions can be employed in a wider range of contexts than non-`constexpr` objects and functions.
 - By using `constexpr` whenever possible, you maximize the range of situations in which your objects and functions may be used.
-- By `constexpr`, the traditionally fairly strict line between work done during compilation and work done at runtime begins to blur.
+- By using `constexpr`, the traditionally fairly strict line between work done during compilation and work done at runtime begins to blur:
   - Some computations traditionally done at runtime can migrate to compile time.
   - The more code taking part in the migration, the faster your software will run.(Compilation may take longer, however.)
 - It's important to note that `constexpr` is part of an object's or function's interface.